bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 * HttpBasicStream sends the request, and waits for the response.
 * The HttpBasicStream sends the response headers back to the HttpNetworkTransaction.
-* The response headers are sent up to the URLRequest, to the ResourceLoader, and down through the ResourceHandler chain.
+* The response headers are sent up through the URLRequest, to the network::URLLoader.
-* They're then sent by the the last ResourceHandler in the chain (the AsyncResourceHandler) to the ResourceDispatcher, with an IPC.
+* They're then sent to the network::mojom::URLLoaderClient via Mojo.

 The HttpNetworkTransaction passes the request headers to the HttpBasicStream, which uses an HttpStreamParser to (finally) format the request headers and body